 In the Before times, I regularly ran with my running club as a coach and pacer for its marathon training long runs.
-A few runners would usually take lots of photos and videos of the group, which are then shared on Facebook.
+A few runners would take lots of photos and videos of the group, which were then shared on Facebook.

 After one of these runs, the usual comments and likes appeared under that day’s video.

 Amongst the comments was an observation made by one lady that, once made, none of us could unsee: The runners who carried hand-held water bottles all ran lopsided.

 The hand holding the water bottle didn’t swing the same way the unbottled hand did, resulting in an uneven running gait.

 Sure, the imbalances like those we saw on the group run videos are minor.
 Chances are, they won’t do any damage over the course of a single run.